balogunkehinde13/requirement-analysis/README.md

 4. **Quality Assurance:** Establishes a baseline for designing test cases, ensuring the final product meets user expectations.
 5. **Risk Reduction:** Identifies potential challenges early, allowing teams to plan mitigations before development begins.

-In summary, requirement analysis is **crucial to building the right product**—not just building the product right.
+In summary, requirement analysis is **crucial to building the right product** not just building the product right.
 It sets the direction for design, development, testing, and deployment, making it one of the most critical stages of the SDLC.